 For vegetarians, nuts, seeds, legumes (like beans, peas and peanuts), soy products (like tofu and tempeh), whole grains (especially quinoa) and even some leafy greens (like spinach) contain high amounts of protein.
 It’s best to limit the amount of nuts you consume, however, because they can be high in fat.

 It’s crucial that vegetarians derive protein from a varied diet.
 Because most plant proteins aren’t complete proteins, vegetarians have to eat multiple kinds of protein in order to get all nine essential amino acids in their diet.
 A few notable complete plant proteins include quinoa and hummus made with tahini.
-You can learn more about plant proteins here.

 Talk To Your Doctor